apt105/Meshtastic/website/docs/software/device/remote-hardware-service.md

 You can get the latest python tool/library with "pip3 install --upgrade meshtastic" on Windows/Linux/OS-X.

+If you **do** need to use remote GPIO/serial now, just follow these instructions but name your new channel "gpio" or "serial".

 ## Supported operations in the initial release

 - Set any GPIO